• Rural Generalism page

 Dr Alex John recently returned to a permanent role on Flinders Island at our Ochre Medical Centre, in partnership with the Tasmanian Health Service.
 He never set out to practice rural medicine, but was drawn to the hands-on experience that island medical practice offered.
 “Having spent several years among Australian island communities, what I’ve enjoyed the most is being able to do a bit of everything.”

 Dr John Hall is a passionate GP Obstetrician who believes there’s a certain mindset that comes with being a rural generalist.
-“If you're going around the hospital doing different terms like obstetrics, emergency, anesthetics, surgery, internal medicine, any of the sub specialties, and you keep saying to yourself, "I love everything about medicine.
+“If you're going around the hospital doing different terms like obstetrics, emergency, anesthetics, surgery, internal medicine, any of the sub-specialties, and you keep saying to yourself, "I love everything about medicine.
 I like all the different disciplines"...
 It means that you've got a generalist mindset.
 My first foray into proper rural medicine did not disappoint.
-I had a busy job working as a full-time hospital doctor in a medium-size rural hospital.
+I had a busy job working as a full-time hospital doctor in a medium-sized rural hospital.
 Working across the gamut of emergency care, surgery, internal medicine, outpatient work—one of the most rewarding workplaces and jobs that I've ever done.”

 Following a state-level Rural Generalist Pathway or National Rural Generalist Pathway significantly broadens your prospects and career options as a Rural GP.